 Many of our clients are different generations of the same family, who trust our solicitors implicitly to ensure their wealth remains in their bloodline.
 We have the expertise required to put plans in place that protects family wealth from being dissipated through divorce, bankruptcy, and other unexpected life events.

 We are a diverse, multi-lingual Coventry and Warwickshire based law firm with dedicated solicitors that use best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
-Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and estate planning department if required.
+Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and estate planning department if required.

 Below are some of the most common questions that our solicitors are asked about Wills, Trusts, and estate planning.